B.C. lifting Highway 7 restrictions Monday, others could remain through holidays

 "The airline industry is obviously interested in seeing what kind of additional regional and holiday service they can provide," he said.
 "We'll keep updating on what the industry is doing in terms of adding flights that might be able to help people with their holiday plans."

-There are also no plans to remove the weight limit on Highway 99.
+There's also no date scheduled to remove the weight limit on Highway 99.
 Fleming stressed that the route is safe, having been inspected multiple times over recent weeks, but said larger vehicles are still having a "tough time" navigating the highway.

 Earlier on Monday, Highway 11 was reopened for passenger vehicles with a single lane in each direction between Abbotsford and Mission.
 B.C.'s Transportation Ministry said only the southbound lanes are currently being used and the northbound lanes will remain closed until the highway can be fixed.